Genius-0fficial/micr/README.md

 # 📝 Micrn Editor

 A lightweight, terminal-based text editor with syntax highlighting.
-Built in C using ncurses for a fast and efficient editing experience.
+Built in C for a fast and efficient editing experience.

 ## ✨ Features